wp-plugins/oik/trunk/readme.txt

 8. oik shortcode selection dialog

 == Changelog ==
-= 1.9 =
+= 1.10 =
+* Added: [bw_attachments] for listing attachments
+* Added: [bw_pdf] for .pdf type attachments
+* Added: [bw_tree] for producing a hierarchical tree of children of a 'page'
+* Added: [bw_copyright] for use in footers
+* Added: Introduced support for lazy shortcodes - where the shortcode function is not loaded until it's needed
+* Added: [stag] and [etag] shortcodes to use when using the HTML doesn't seem to work
+* Added: oik-boot.inc and changed oik_path to accept $file parameter
+* Added: [bwtrace] button for easier access to trace reset
+* Changed: better (faster) array detection in bw_array_get()
+* Changed: added bw_array_get_dcb() where dcb = deferred callback.
+It only calls the callback function for the default when needed.
+* Changed: default function for bw_array_get_dcb is __() - to allow for i18n
+* Changed: Update Copyright years throughout
+* Changed: alter custom header background image styling so that it does not repeat
+* Changed: oik.css - added some additional styling
+* Fixed: Fixed problem where shortcode escaping did not work. [[oik]] will now become [oik]
+* Fixed: Added missing shortcode function for [bw_picasa]
+* Fixed: Added missing bw_block_25.inc - even though it may not be correct for Artisteer 2.5 = 1.9 =
 * Added: oik-bbpress to cater for expanded shortcodes in titles used as text attributes
 * Added: oik-header support for custom header background images with the Twenty Eleven theme